Ra2Com/ZZeus/README.md

 ATTENTION: Due to Syringe Dictionary Order, ZZeus must be the last DLL it reads, we highly recommend you do not change the DLL name.

+Usage: Puts ZZeus.dll the same directory as your Ares.dll and run the game in Ares (+Phobos or Kratos) mode.

 Downloads
 ---------